galacticusmodel/galacticus-docker/README.md

 # galacticus-docker
-Docker containers to run Galacticus model
+Docker containers to run the Galacticus model

 ## Pre-Requisites